oddlama/nix-config/README.md

 	  - `secrets.nix.age` Repository-wide local secrets.
 Decrypted on import via `builtins.extraBuiltins.rageImportEncrypted`.
 	  - `host.pub` This host's public key.
 Used for agenix rekeying.
 	- `default.nix` The actual system definition.
 Follow the imports from there to see what it entails.
-	- `meta.nix` Determines the type and architecture of this system, and some other optional meta information.
-Used e.g. by `nix/colmena.nix` to know which hosts are real NixOS hosts, and which are VMs or some other type.
 	- `fs.nix` Filesystem setup.
 	- `net.nix` Networking setup.
   - `nom/` - My laptop and main development machine